 La Malinche, a Nahua woman from the Mexican Gulf Coast, played a role in the Spanish conquest of the Aztec Empire by acting as an interpreter, advisor, lover and intermediary for the Spanish conquistador Hernán Cortés.
-Mendez has done a considerable amount of research about this fascinating and often misunderstood woman for her three-act opera, which she expects to complete next year.
+Mendez has done a considerable amount of research about this fascinating and often misunderstood woman for her three-act opera, which she expects to complete in 2018.

 Mendez’s musical journey began during her childhood in the tiny southern New Mexico border town of La Union where she began singing and playing the guitar.
 Her maternal grandmother, a singer and guitarist, exposed her to traditional ranchera canción.
 Mendez, born Marghreta Cordero, performs under her grandmother’s name.

 Listening to FM radio stations brought the worlds of folk, jazz, blues and rock music to Mendez’s front door.
 As a teen in the 1970s she was listening to musicians including Laura Nyro and Joni Mitchell.
 “I loved Joni Mitchell because she was an eclectic artist who wrote and sang in many different musical styles,” says Mendez.